klmnden/azure-docs.tr-tr/articles/active-directory/active-directory-licensing-group-product-migration.md

     }
 }

+# GetGuidUserId function
-#Gets a Guid objectId for a user, even if a UserPrincipal string was passed in.
-Guid ids are needed for group membership manipulation, where UPNs cannot be used
+# Get a Guid objectId for a user, even when a UserPrincipal string is passed in.
+# Guid ids are needed for group membership manipulation, where UPNs cannot be used.
 function GetGuidUserId
 {
     [OutputType([Guid])]